aws-samples/media-localization-with-visual-dubbing-lip-sync/README.md

 ## Prerequisites

 You will need to have the following prerequisites:
-* An AWS account with Identity and Access Management Permissions (IAM) for:
+* An AWS account with Identity and Access Management Permissions (IAM) role:
+    * AWS CloudFormation
     * Amazon Transcribe
     * Amazon Translate
     * Amazon S3